The Four Noble Truths Are All about the Mind

 Now, in our languages we have two words; we have mind and heart.
 Right?
 This is very basic to Western thinking.
 But another thing that we need to learn is that many, many things are culturally specific.
 They are not universal.
 And so not everybody divides experience into two things like that, mind and heart, and certainly Buddhism doesn’t.
 With one term, we’re talking about both.
 I mean, what we usually mean by mind is rational, intellectual type of thinking, this type of stuff.
 And what we include in the heart would be the emotions and intuition, these types of things.
 But both of those are different aspects of experience of life, aren’t they?
 They’re how we experience things.
 So they’re all included in our word here.
 And also what’s included in our word here is all our sense perception – like seeing and hearing, smelling, tasting, feeling physical sensations – because that’s also part of our experience of life, isn’t it?

 You can start to see that when you’re making a dictionary it becomes very difficult to decide what word are you going to translate this with into our languages.
-It’s quite interesting: All the Western languages chose mind as opposed to heart (we leave that out – that’s evil).
+It’s quite interesting: All the Western languages chose mind as opposed to heart (and we ignore that aspect, which is a shame).
 And the Chinese and Mongolians had the same problem, and they chose the word heart rather than the word mind.

 Anyway, when we use the word mind, we have to have a much larger cookie cutter.
 But what we’re not including in our cookie cutter is – I mean, we don’t have this problem in Spanish or English – spirit, which you would have in French and German.
 That’s not in the cookie cutter here.